-„Teacher well-being is vital not only for the health of teachers themselves but for the quality of education they provide.“
+„Teacher well-being is crucial not only for the health of educators themselves but also for maintaining the quality of education.“

 – OECD, 2021